SNCFdevelopers/ngx-piano/README.md

 ## Usage

 ### Tracking page view
-By importing `NgxPianoModule`, the different routes are automatically track.
-When `NgxPianoModule` bootstrapping, we subscribe to `RouteEvent` of type [NavigationEnd](https://angular.io/api/router/NavigationEnd).
-These event is triggered when a navigation ends successfully.
+By importing `NgxPianoModule`, the different routes are automatically tracked.
+When `NgxPianoModule` is bootstrapping, we subscribe to `RouteEvent` of type [NavigationEnd](https://angular.io/api/router/NavigationEnd).
+This event is triggered when a navigation ends successfully.

 #### Adding info to the page view
 #### Using route data

 You can add info to the page view by using the `data` property of the route.
 💡By defining `ngxPianoRouteData` as a property of the route data, it is not anymore the URL that is sent as page title but the value of the property `page` of the `ngxPianoRouteData` object.

 ```ts